dectrees/MazeRunner/README.md

-trying to make a third person game with basic techniques accumulated from repo asymmetry and workshop.
+trying to make a third person game with basic techniques accumulated from repo asymmetry and workshopgit